 This will be the case provided there is proper planning, as women who forgo meat products are at a higher risk of having fewer nutrients, especially iron and vitamin b12.

-However, with the explosion of vegan products on the market, especially plant-based milks, getting b12 and iron from fortified foods is no longer as worrisome as it once was.
+However, with the explosion of vegan products on the market, especially plant-based milk, getting b12 and iron from fortified foods is no longer as problematic as it once was.

-Regardless, between these demands and the added social pressures, pregnancy can be even more stressful for vegan women, especially the first time.
+Pregnancy can be even more stressful for vegan women, especially the first time between these demands and the added social pressures.

 A vegan diet avoids all animal products of any kind, including: